-- Boost profits: Consider including food in the ticket price.
+- Boost profits: Include food in the ticket price.
+Keep things

-Keep things simple by ordering fish and chips or pizza to be
+simple by ordering fish and chips or pizza to be delivered during

-delivered for your interval.
-Ask players to pre-order food when
+the interval.
+Ask participants to pre-order food when buying their

-buying their ticket to prevent any wastage.
-Run a raffle, seeking
+ticket to prevent wastage.
+Run a raffle, seeking prize donations

-prize donations from local attractions, restaurants, etc. Seek a
+from local attractions, restaurants, etc. Seek a sponsor for each

-- Equipment: This is a low-cost event to run.
-Make sure everyone
+- Equipment: A beetle drive is a low-cost event to run.
+Make sure

-has a pencil and a die and provide players with a score sheet, a
+everyone has a pencil and a die and provide players with a score

-set of the rules and a template showing what number they need to
+sheet, a set of the rules and a template showing what number they

-throw for each body part.
-Download a score sheet and a 'beetle'
+need to throw for each body part.
+Download a score sheet and a

-- Rules: Number your tables and have two to four players per
+- Beetle drive rules: Number your tables and sit two to four

-table.
-The youngest player rolls the die first, then play continues
+players at each table.
+The youngest player rolls the dice first.

-in a clockwise direction, with players throwing the dice in turn
+Play continues in a clockwise direction, with players throwing the

-and drawing body parts of the beetle depending on the number they
+dice in turn and drawing body parts of the beetle depending on the

-have thrown.
-There are a total of 14 body parts to draw.
-You
+number they have thrown.
+There are a total of 14 body parts to

-must draw the body before anything else, so you can't start until
+draw.
+You must draw the body before anything else, so you can't

-you throw a six.
-You must throw a five to draw a head before
+start until you throw a six.
+You must throw a five to draw a